WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 - Electricity is 220V and outlets have the 2-Pin European outlets.

-- WiFi is available at the hotels and at most cafes and restaurants.
+- WiFi is available at the hotels in Java & Bali and at most cafes and restaurants.

 - Dry Season will be in full swing during our tour.
 Temperatures will be in the 80's with high humidity.
 Pack layers so you can remain comfortable.

 - Pickpocketing is prevalent in every city across the world.
-We've always felt safe in Bali, but we suggest keeping alert and using common sense so you’ll have nothing to worry about.
+We've always felt safe in Indonesia, but we suggest keeping alert and using common sense so you’ll have nothing to worry about.

-- Bottled and filtered water will be available everywhere in Bali.
+- Bottled and filtered water will be available everywhere in Indonesia.
 In order to stay healthy, please do not drink the tap water.

-- Outdoor living is commonplace in Bali with traditionally only the bedrooms being private closed spaces.
-The hotel bedrooms in Ubud have mosquito nets and air conditioning.
-In Munduk there are ceiling fans with no mosquitos due to the mountain altitude.
+- Outdoor living is commonplace in Indonesia with traditionally only the bedrooms being private closed spaces.
+Our hotel bedrooms have air conditioning and mosquitos nets.

 HAVE QUESTIONS?
 EMAIL OR CALL US AT +1 646 389 0208